altoo-ag/akka-kryo-serialization/README.md

 			# Define a default size for byte buffers used during serialization
 			buffer-size = 4096

+			# Log implicitly registered classes.
+Useful, if you want to know all classes
+			# which are serialized.
+You can then use this information in the mappings and/or
+			# classes sections
+			implicit-registration-logging = false

+			# If enabled, Kryo logs a lot of information about serialization process.
+			# Useful for debugging and lowl-level tweaking
+			kryo-trace = false

 			# Define mappings from a fully qualified class name to a numeric id.
 			# Smaller ids lead to smaller sizes of serialized representations.